AlexGladkov/JetHabit/README.md

 This is Demo repository for Jetpack Compose features demonstration Feel free to make issues, forks and pull requests

-Adopted to full Compose Multiplatform
-**WARNING!** Compose Multiplatform doesn't work in iOS and Web due Compose Multiplatform bugs fixed
+Adopted to full Compose Multiplatform and Kotlin Multiplatform **WARNING!** Compose Multiplatform doesn't work in iOS and Web due Compose Multiplatform bugs fixed

 ### Tech Stack: